ministryofjustice/form-builder/technical/README.md

 # Form Builder - Technical Decisions

-This is a central place to record any technical decisions that are not Archtiectual in nature.
+This is a central place to record any technical decisions that are not archtiectual in nature.

 ## Table of contents
 | Number  | What | Why | Link  |